 An airborne disorder is any disease that is caused by a microorganism that is transmitted through the air.
-There are many airborne diseases that are of clinical importance and include bacteria, viruses, and fungi.
-These organisms may be spread through sneezing, coughing spraying of liquids, the spread of dust or any activity that results in the generation of aerosolized particles.
-It is important to be aware that airborne diseases, in general, do not include disorders caused by air pollution such as poisons, smog, and dust.
+Many clinically important airborne diseases are caused by a variety of pathogens including bacteria, viruses, and fungi.
+These organisms may be transmitted through sneezing, coughing, spraying of liquids, spread of dust, talking, or any activity that results in the generation of aerosolized particles.
+It is important to be aware that airborne diseases, in general, do not include disorders caused by air pollution, poisons, smog, and dust.

-The control and prevention of airborne transmission of infections are not simple as it requires the control of airflow with the use of specially designed ventilator systems, the practice of antiseptic techniques, wearing personalized protection equipment (PPE) and performing basic infection prevention measures like hand washing.
+The control and prevention of airborne transmission of infections is not simple; it requires the control of airflow with the use of specially designed ventilation systems, the practice of antiseptic techniques, wearing personalized protective equipment (PPE), and performing basic infection prevention measures like hand washing.

-In almost all cases, airborne pathogens cause an inflammatory reaction of the upper airways including the nose, sinuses, throat, and lungs.
-The involvement of these structures may result in nasal and sinus congestion, and sore throat.
-Any coughing or sneezing activity may then generate aerosolized particles.
-Some of the common infections that can spread via airborne transmission include the following:
+In almost all cases, airborne pathogens cause an inflammatory reaction of the upper airways affecting the nose, sinuses, throat, and lungs.
+The involvement of these structures may result in sinus congestion, sore throat, and lower respiratory tract symptoms.
+Any coughing or sneezing activity may then generate aerosolized particles leading to airborne transmission.
+Some of the common pathogens that may spread via airborne transmission are:

-Airborne disease is not exclusive to humans but can also affect non-humans.
-For example, many types of poultry are often affected by an avian disorder (Newcastle disease), that is also transmitted via an airborne route.
+Airborne diseases are not exclusive to humans and can also infect animals.
+A notable example is of poultry that is often affected by an avian disorder (Newcastle disease), that is also transmitted via an airborne route.
 However, it is important to understand that exposure to an animal or a patient with an airborne disease does not automatically ensure disease transmission.
-The infection also depends on the host immunity, how much exposure the individual has suffered and the duration of exposure to the infected patient.
+The infection also depends on the host immunity, the amount of exposure, and the duration of exposure to the infected patient.

-Besides patients, there are also several medical and surgical procedures that can generate aerosolized particles.
-In most cases, these airborne particles are generated during manipulation of the large airways.
-Examples include:
+Besides patients, several medical and surgical procedures may also generate aerosolized infectious particles.
+In most cases, these airborne particles are generated during the manipulation of the lung airways.
+These include:

 Factors that influence airborne transmission

-Airborne transmission of microorganisms depends on several physical variables endemic to the infectious particle.
-Factors that influence the spread of airborne infections to include the following:
+Airborne transmission depends on several physical variables characteristic to the infectious particle and the environment.
+Factors that influence the spread of airborne infections include the following:

-When patients are seen in the emergency room or admitted to the hospital, it is impossible to know immediately if there have an airborne infection.
-Hence, healthcare workers need to maintain a high degree of suspicion in patients who present with signs and symptoms compatible with an airborne infection.
-The earlier the airborne prevention methods are implemented, the lower the risk to other patients and staff.
+When patients are seen in the emergency room or admitted to the hospital, it is impossible to know immediately if there have an infection that is transmissible via the airborne route.
+Thus, healthcare workers need to maintain a high degree of suspicion in patients who present with signs and symptoms that are compatible with such an infection.
+The earlier the airborne prevention methods are adopted, the lower the risk of transmission to other patients and healthcare staff.

 Airborne Isolation Room

-This is a single patient room that is equipped with special air handling (negative pressure) and ventilation capacity.
-The negative pressure room is also known as an Airborne Isolation Room.
-This negative pressure room is usually a single-occupancy patient-care room and frequently used to isolated individuals with confirmed or suspected airborne infection.
+This is a single patient room equipped with special air handling (negative pressure) and ventilation capacity.
+An airborne isolation room is also known as a negative pressure room.
+This negative pressure room is usually a single-occupancy patient-care room frequently used to isolated individuals with confirmed or suspected airborne infection.